- Getting Started On Your New Windows

 - Measure the height from the bottom of the header to the top of the rough sill and record the measurement.

 - Measure the depth of the opening and determine if the wall is 4-9/16″ or 6-9/16″ thick and check off the appropriate box.

-- Repeat for each window and bring the rough opening measurements into your nearest Curtis Lumber or fill out our window quote request form.
+- Repeat for each window and bring the rough opening measurements to your nearest Curtis Lumber or fill out our window quote request form.
 Our salespeople will then be able to show you the options that are available.